Keyboard shortcuts

 When paused at the breakpoint:

-1. Look at the Variables/Locals panel:
+1. Look at the Variables/Locals panel for args and any locals.

-If an exception is thrown:
+If an exception appears:

 Practice Step Into and Step Out with sumFirstThree: